"False"

 DOI (digital object identifier)

-DOI is a unique persistent identifier assigned to a publication or a dataset to make the object findable in the long term.
-A DOI consists of letters and numbers, which are associated with a prefix to act as a link.
-The DOI link is persistent and does not change over time, regardless of a change of web address or storage location.
+DOI is a unique and persistent identifier assigned to a publication or dataset to make the object findable in the long-term.
+It consists of letters and numbers, which are associated with a prefix to act as a link.
+The DOI link is persistent and does not change over time, regardless of any changes in web addresses or storage locations.

 DOIs can be used to reference publications and data, for example, in a reference list.
 Always include the DOI when referencing material and ensure that the DOI of both the article and the dataset is visible in conjunction with other information used to reference your work.